Within my story, there are discussions of suicide.

 It was almost as though the mental illness had been lifted from around me.
 The darkest cloud had been lifted, what was this glorious feeling that I felt?
 It was wellness, and boy did it feel amazing.
 I loved this lady, her name is Carole Wan and she became my hero, she saved my life.

 India Ari, Strength, Courage and Wisdom.
-My recovery song, everything India Ari said in this song meant something to me, it was almost as though she’d written it just for me.
+My recovery song, everything India Ari said in this song meant something to me, it was almost as though she’d written it just for me, for that very moment.

 Then something happened that I hadn’t experienced in a long time, the tears fell from my eyes, like a river was pouring from me, these were the most amazing tears I’d ever shed, they were tears of relief, tears of sheer joy, that at that moment in time I knew I was going to be fine.
 I didn’t have to kill myself.

-After that I felt well, I really felt well and balanced and as though healing was taking place.
-My soul had that comforting feeling of slipping into a warm bath where your whole body just releases, relaxes and I let everything I didn’t want go and I let everything in that I did want.
+After that I felt well and balanced and as though healing was taking place.
+My soul had that comforting feeling of slipping into a warm bath where your whole body just releases, relaxes and I let everything I didn’t want go, and I let everything in that I did want.